 Apple’s new HQ received something of a mixed reaction.
 On the one hand, the headquarters look spectacular — and every bit as futuristic as any of Apple’s products.
 At the same time, Wired criticized the new Apple campus for its supposed detrimental impact on its surroundings.
 Meanwhile, Bloomberg compared the new site to Jobs’ not wholly successful NeXT Computer, calling Apple Park a hubristic effort.

-Apple Park: A $5 billion project
+Apple Park: A near-$5 billion project

 What do you think of Apple Park?
 Let us know in the comments below.